 Thomas Kielinger, correspondent for Die Welt, has showcased this splendidly in his book Crossroads and Roundabouts.
 Everything in the UK is constantly in flux.
 Self-reliance and self-regulation are more important than rule by the authorities.
 The Germans like regulation; they stand patiently at a road crossing and wait for green to cross – whether cars are coming or not.
 All part of culture and love of Ordnungspolitik.

 In UK business, labour flexibility is the name of the game.
 Employment laws don’t fit easily into Britain’s adversarial culture, yet they are the norm for consensus-minded Germans.
 Fear of Brussels surely explains why the UK press, much of it foreign-owned, is mostly eurosceptic.
 Proprietors must feel that, sooner or later, heavy-handed eurocrats will enforce ownership curbs.

 As papers like The Sun and Daily Mail show, exit supporters have short, simple, seductive messages like ‘We want our country back from unelected overpaid bureaucrats in Brussels.’
-A lot of it sounds pretty convincing to these papers’ readers, who scan the front page headlines and then turn rapidly to the sports pages.
+A lot of it sounds pretty convincing to readers, who read the headlines on the front pages and turn to the sports pages for a proper read.

 Much depends on how Europe portrays itself in the months leading up to voting day.
 Some positive news from the euro area would take the wind out of the ‘No’ campaigners’ sails.
 But if the immigration problem gets worse, which is more likely, many Brits will want to shut off the Channel tunnel for good.
 I will not exactly applaud as they slam the door.
 But I will understand why they are doing it – and a small part of my bicultural soul might even agree.